Collin-Budrick/placeholder_chat/README.md

 - Builds `packages/shared` and the web preview/SSR bundle.
 - Starts a local HTTPS proxy to `vite preview` so you get TLS + HSTS.
 - Listens on `HOST` (default `0.0.0.0`) and `PORT`/`WEB_PORT` (default `5173`).

+Performance checks:
+- For the most production‑like perf, prefer the Docker prod preview: `bun run docker:prod`.
+- That stack serves SSG on `5174` behind Traefik TLS on `5173` (same routing as real prod).
+- Run Lighthouse against `https://<LAN-IP>:5173/` for realistic results (H2/H3, edge compression, cache headers).

 TLS options:
 - Provide your own certs with env vars (any of):